apedreira/microracle/README.md

 * Adrián Pedreira: Web developer, experimentation and data collection.
 * Nerea Martínez: Development of mathematical models.
-* Xosé A. Vázquez: Experimental design-
+* Xosé A. Vázquez: Experimental design
 * Míriam R. García: Development of mathematical models.

 For any question related to the mathematical models, please contact with Míriam R. García (miriamr@iim.csic.es)